fractaldotbox/ddevkit/README.md

 - Opinonated (us) defaults and unopionated extensions

- - First of all, we use a plugin systems, such that libraries sensible to use case like `starknetjs` could be added easily, although we also prefer [scure-starknet](https://github.com/paulmillr/scure-starknet).
+ - First of all, we support a plugin systems such that libraries sensible to use case like `starknetjs` could be added easily, although we also prefer [scure-starknet](https://github.com/paulmillr/scure-starknet).
 Libraries such as rainbowkit are intentionally excluded.
 - At its core, we prefer lightweight, framework-agnoistic libraries with minimal context provider such as `jotai` or `permissionless`.
 Individual choices are documented at Rationale.
 - At the end of the day these are code receipes and components, nothing stops anyone to extend with particular component libraries.
     - These components wont be possible without amazing work at [onchainkit](https://github.com/coinbase/onchainkit), ensjs, [starknet-react](https://github.com/apibara/starknet-react) etc. Thus we create default opionated receipes, also shows side by side methods to opt for integrating particular 3rd party libraries.